weyoss/redis-smq/docs/api/producer.md

 ### Producer.prototype.produceWithTTL() - deprecated

-Create a message based on the content/payload provided with TTL (time-to-live) and send it to the message queue.
+Create a message based on the provided content/payload and TTL (time-to-live) then send it to the message queue.

 This method is deprecated and will be removed in future releases.
 Please use `produceMessage()` instead.